Materials and Principles of Jazz Improvisation I|

 ||Gen Ed Area Dept:

 |Examinations and Assignments: |

 |Additional Requirements and/or Comments: |

+Student must have some fluency with notation, some knowledge of elementary theory, some facility as performer.
 Undergraduates may take this course up to two times for a letter grade and up to four times for credit towards graduation.

 |Drop/Add Enrollment Requests|

 |Total Submitted Requests: 0||1st Ranked: 0||2nd Ranked: 0||3rd Ranked: 0||4th Ranked: 0||Unranked: 0|